valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

   The search functionality on the case list page has been improved to trigger a search every time, even if the search term has not changed.
   This change enables users to search seamlessly, even when working with asynchronous data.

+* **Case list refactor**

+  Over time, much functionality had been added to the case list page.
+All these elements did not always work together properly, nor were they optimal from a user experience perspective.
+The case list component has been refactored with the following points in mind:
+  * State (pagination, sorting) is no longer saved in the local storage.
+When navigating to the case list page of a document definition, the default state as configured in the environment file or in the API is shown.
+  * The current assignee filter is now saved in query parameters in the URL.
+  * When navigating to a case list page using a URL with query parameters, the list state (pagination, sorting, search, assignee filter) is restored from these parameters.
+This includes going back to the case list page from a case detail page using the back button.

 * **Task forms are now retrieve using a new API**

   When opening a user task, the form is now loaded using the new API endpoint: